Jennifer Balakrishnan: Contributions

+Balakrishnan has researched, with Ken Ono and others, Lehmer's question on whether the Ramanujan tau function $\tau(n)$ is ever zero for a positive integer n.

 As well as for her work in number theory, Balakrishnan is known for her work implementing number-theoretical algorithms as part of the SageMath computer algebra system.

 Recognition

 Balakrishnan received the Clare Boothe Luce Assistant Professorship in 2016.
 In 2018, Balakrishnan was selected as a Sloan Research Fellow.
 In 2020, she was selected for a National Science Foundation CAREER Award.
 She was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to arithmetic geometry and computational number theory and service to the profession".
 She earned the 2022 AWM–Microsoft Research Prize in Algebra and Number Theory in recognition of her "outstanding contributions to explicit methods in number theory, particularly her advances in computing rational points on algebraic curves over number fields".
 She was selected as a Fellow of the Association for Women in Mathematics in the class of 2023 "for her support of women in mathematics through mentoring and advising; for organizing and supporting programs for women and girls, especially Women in Sage and Women in Numbers; for her work in outreach and education, including GirlsGetMath; and for working to improve diversity, equity, and inclusion in research communities.
 In 2023 she was awarded the 2023-2024 AMS-Birman Fellowship.